open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 This string describes what event occurred.
 It MUST be one of the following strings:

-* `handled`: The exception was caught without rethrowing it.
+* `handled`: The exception was caught.
 * `translated`: A special case of `handled`:
   If the exception was translated into some non-exception error indicator (e.g. a `KeyNotFoundException` was caught and translated into an HTTP 404 status code).
-  Instrumentations may not be able distinguish this from `handled` and SHOULD use `handled` if in doubt.
+  If possible, instrumentations SHOULD NOT record a `handled` for the same exception immediately preceding this.
 * `thrown`: The exception was thrown.
   Typical code that should set this: `throw new RuntimeException("Error!")`.
 * `rethrown`: The exception was caught and then re-thrown as-is.